mbaytas/MAVA337Labs/Assignment2_Processing/README.md

 ### Submission Instructions

 There are four parts to the assignment.
 For each part, create a new Processing project with its own directory.
+Call them `PathFollower`, `RotatingText`, `Textures`, and `ImageThresholding`.
 Put all four project directories inside a directory called `2_Processing_YourName`.
 Compress it into a `.zip` file with the same name.
 E-mail it to the instructor and the TA (see the syllabus for the contact information).

 Due 23:59 on April 6, 2016.